wwoods/git-results/README.md

 Changelog
 ---------

+* 2016-8-8 - Supervisor (and other experiments) now run in a minimal environment, like cron.
+This was done to prevent experiments from working when run from the terminal, but failing when the supervisor runs them.

+  Version set to 0.2.0.
 * 2016-8-7 - Changed --extra-file to be local to working directory:local to
   the git-results.cfg file used.
 * 2016-7-1 - An error while moving files will now preserve the temporary